Employers should introduce four-day working week, union says

 The proposal was “about changing the narrative that working long hours is some sort of badge of honour,” he said.
 “What we’re saying is we should be judging people on the productivity and the output, and not on time,” he added.

-“So essentially, you have a three day weekend every single week, it’s fantastic,” Ms Cox said.
-“We’re not cramming, we know what we have to do, and everybody is focused on getting it done,” she said.
+“So essentially, you have a three-day weekend every single week, it’s fantastic,” said Ms Cox.
+“We’re not cramming, we know what we have to do and everybody is focused on getting it done.”

 Changes in the office include better etiquette around not disrupting colleagues if they are in the middle of working on something, she said.
-“We’ve put away mobile phones in the office - we’re not on Facebook, or Twitter and that kind of thing, because that’s an interruption,” Ms Cox said.
+“We’ve put away mobile phones in the office – we’re not on Facebook or Twitter and that kind of thing, because that’s an interruption,” said Ms Cox.

-“It’s not for everybody and I accept that, there are lots of different ways of introducing flexibility and the four-day week is one of them,” she said.
+“It’s not for everybody and I accept that.
+There are lots of different ways of introducing flexibility and the four-day week is one of them,” she added.